fairdirect/foodrescue-app/README.md

 1. **Make the development setup for the desktop version.** Follow all steps from chapter "[5.2.
 Desktop Version Development Setup](#52-desktop-version-development-setup)".
 Make sure you can build and execute a desktop version; you can also do that during Android development to quickly test code that is not Android-specific.

+2. **Create an Android installation directory.** Different from development of a desktop software, all components of the Android software must be installed.
+This is required for building an Android APK package with `make create-apk`.
+Note that Food Rescue App and all its custom libraries must be installed into the *same* directory for the Android APK building to succeed (TODO: Confirm that with a fresh build).
+We'll create an installation directory inside the repository directory of `foodrescue-app` (which you already have from the desktop setup):

+    ```
+    cd foodrescue-app
+    mkdir -p install/android
+    ```

-2. **Install OpenJDK 8.** This is a dependency of the Android stack and of Qt Creator.
+3. **Install OpenJDK 8.** This is a dependency of the Android stack and of Qt Creator.
 Later versions will not work – [see](https://doc.qt.io/qtcreator/creator-developing-android.html#requirements).
 And when not doing the `update-alternatives` step, command line utilities that do not inherit the Qt Creator Java path (such as `sdkmanager` when started manually) will fail to run.

     ```
     sudo apt install openjdk-8-jdk
     sudo update-alternatives --config java
     ```

-3. **Install `sdk-tools-linux-4333796.zip`.** Do not install the new edition of this, called "commandlinetools 1.0" as provided on the [Android Studio download page](https://developer.android.com/studio) ([reasons](https://stackoverflow.com/a/62073804)).
+4. **Install `sdk-tools-linux-4333796.zip`.** Do not install the new edition of this, called "commandlinetools 1.0" as provided on the [Android Studio download page](https://developer.android.com/studio) ([reasons](https://stackoverflow.com/a/62073804)).
 Download and unpack the package to the place that will later also host the Android SDK:

     ```